1983 World Series

 The 1983 World Series was the championship series of Major League Baseball's (MLB) 1983 season.
 The 80th edition of the World Series, it was a best-of-seven playoff played between the American League champion Baltimore Orioles and the National League champion Philadelphia Phillies.
 The Orioles won, four games to one to win their third title.
 "The I-95 Series", like the World Series two years later, also took its nickname from the interstate that the teams and fans traveled on, Interstate 95 in this case.
-This was the last World Series that Bowie Kuhn presided over as commissioner.
+This was the last World Series that Bowie Kuhn presided over as commissioner, as well as Pete Rose’s final World Series appearance.

 This is Baltimore's most recent World Series championship, and also their most recent appearance in a World Series.

 This was the first World Series since 1956 in which the teams did not use air travel, as Baltimore and Philadelphia are approximately 100 mi apart.

 It was the Phillies’ second World Series appearance in four years.
 It would be 10 years before they would appear in the Fall Classic again and 25 years before they would win another.

+This was the first World Series in which no umpire worked behind home plate using the outside chest protector, which had been mandatory in the American League from the 1920s through 1974.
+The AL required all new umpires to use the inside protector, near-universal in the National League since Bill Klem invented it in the 1910s, starting in 1977, but umpires using the outside protector could continue to use it if they wished.
+World Series crew chief Marty Springstead used the outside protector from the beginning of his career in 1965 until switching to the inside protector prior to the 1983 regular season.